Assessment of Current Buyer Behavior in Market

 Business-to-business (B2B) eCommerce is still in its infancy in Slovenia, as many companies continue to rely on more established systems with relatively outdated processes and limited sales channels.
 Slovenia’s automobile industry, with significant sales to Germany, France, and Italy, is in the process of expanding its B2B commerce infrastructure.

-Online payments are generally handled through international credit cards such as MasterCard, VISA, or Diners Club, although Pay Pal, Apple Pay, and Google Pay is also growing in importance.
+Online payments are generally handled through international credit cards such as MasterCard, VISA, or Diners Club, although Pay Pal, Apple Pay, and Google Pay are also growing in importance.
 Moneta, a Slovenian secure payment provider, is often used for payments relating to domestic purchases.